UPUA Funds Sunglasses And Moon Bounces For Movin’ On

-Never can I imagine a time when representatives stop attempting to market sunglasses as a branding strategy for UPUA — or a time when at least one person opposes spending student fee dollars on said sunglasses.
+Never can I imagine a time when representatives stop attempting to market sunglasses as a branding strategy for UPUA — or a time when at least one person doesn’t oppose spending student fee dollars on said sunglasses.

 The old sunglasses debate (aka miscellaneous swag) resurfaced at UPUA’s meeting last night when the assembly brought up legislation to rent three inflatable bounce houses and purchase 192 pairs of sunglasses to give away at Movin’ On.